Immunologie Test

 What is the primary structure that defines the antigen-binding site of an antibody?

-Which of the following is an example of passive immunotherapy?
+Which of the following is NOT a form of passive immunotherapy?

 Which of the following techniques uses fluorescence-labeled antibodies?